CapAM59/poll-assignment/README.md

 ### 1.2.1.
 Actual main screen

-Here a screenshot of PollAssigment :
+Here a screenshot of PollAssigment in a browser setted with a dark theme :

 ### 1.2.2.
 Theme